 Red TapeThere is no red tape for this peak.
 The trailhead is just a turnout on the road.
 It should be noted that any passenger vehicle would be good going up to the forest road trailhead.

-When to ClimbFrench Point and be hiked up at anytime.
+When to ClimbFrench Point can be hiked up at anytime.
 Ideal times for going up French Point would be on a clear sunny evening or just a light snowfall provided that the road isn't too heavily covered with snow.

-CampingI personally would not advise due to the fact there there is potential for traffic on the summit and that there is no water source there.
+CampingI personally would not advise camping here due to the fact there there is potential for traffic on the summit and that there is no water source there.
 It seems legal (no signs) but personally I would save the camping for other, larger mountains.
 There is also a little area that is right off of French Creek Road that serves as a primitive camping area by Washington State and Natural Resources Area as well.
 There is still a latrine located on that site.

 External LinksFrench Point Peakbagger Page